wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 matrix, $D_{mn}(\hat{g})$.

 Subsequent lines of each block: 2 integers and 2 real numbers per line.
-These specify indeces of Wannier functions, $m$ and $n$, and real and imaginary parts of $D_{mn}(\hat{g})$.
+These specify indices of Wannier functions, $m$ and $n$, and real and imaginary parts of $D_{mn}(\hat{g})$.